ice-wm/manual/index.md

 Submenus can be added using the same keywords as the `menu` configuration file.

 Only double quotes are interpreted by IceWM.
-IceWM doesn’t run the shell automatically, so you may have to do that.
+IceWM doesn't run the shell automatically, so you may have to do that.

 Hot Keys
 ========

 IceWM allows launching of arbitrary programs with any key combination.
 This is configured in the `keys` file.
 The syntax of this file is like:

-**key** "key combination" program options…​
+**key** "key combination" program options...

 For example: